ELIXIR-IIB-training/computational_methods_for_epitrascriptomics/README.md

 <b>Course Material</b>

 <b>Day 1</b>
-Course introduction
-Introduction of the trainers/trainees and brief description of the program

-Invited Talk by Ivan Milenkovic (CRG Center - Novoa Group - Barcelona)
+- Invited Talk by Ivan Milenkovic (CRG Center - Novoa Group - Barcelona)

+<i>"Decoding the epitranscriptome at single molecule resolution"</i>

-Overview of transcriptomics and epitranscriptomics - Francesco Nicassio (IIT-Milan) General overview on state-of-the-art approaches in transcriptome research
+- Overview of transcriptomics and epitranscriptomics - Francesco Nicassio (IIT-Milan)

+General overview on state-of-the-art approaches in transcriptome research

-Profiling RNA modifications: concepts and methodologies - Mattia Pelizzola (IIT-Milan) Theoretical introduction to epitranscriptomics and overview of the techniques to profile RNA modifications
+- Profiling RNA modifications: concepts and methodologies - Mattia Pelizzola (IIT-Milan)

+Theoretical introduction to epitranscriptomics and overview of the techniques to profile RNA modifications

-Introduction to Nanopore sequencing - Tommaso Leonardi (IIT-Milan) General introduction to Nanopore sequencing providing a theoretical foundation on this technology
+- Introduction to Nanopore sequencing - Tommaso Leonardi (IIT-Milan)

+General introduction to Nanopore sequencing providing a theoretical foundation on this technology

 <b>Day 2</b>

-Using Nanopore sequencing to detect RNA modifications - Camilla Ugolini  (IIT-Milan) Theoretical introduction to the various tools and techniques to identify RNA modifications  from Nanopore data.
+- Using Nanopore sequencing to detect RNA modifications - Camilla Ugolini  (IIT-Milan)

+Theoretical introduction to the various tools and techniques to identify RNA modifications  from Nanopore data.

-From raw data to RNA modifications: how the analysis works - Logan Malroney (IIT-Milan) Introduction to the bioinformatics concepts, pipelines and software tools to analyse  Nanopore data in order to detect RNA modifications
+- From raw data to RNA modifications: how the analysis works - Logan Malroney (IIT-Milan)

+Introduction to the bioinformatics concepts, pipelines and software tools to analyse  Nanopore data in order to detect RNA modifications

-Practical session - Logan Malroney (IIT-Milan) Participants will analyse first-hand a Nanopore direct RNA Sequencing dataset, putting into  practice what they learnt during the day.
+- Practical session - Logan Malroney (IIT-Milan)

+Participants will analyse first-hand a Nanopore direct RNA Sequencing dataset, putting into practice what they learnt during the day.

-Introduction to RNA editing - Ernesto Picardi (UNIBA) General introduction to RNA editing
+- Introduction to RNA editing - Ernesto Picardi (UNIBA)

+General introduction to RNA editing

-RNA editing databases and REDIportal - Pietro D'Addabbo (UNIBA) Introduction to biological databases for RNA editing and practice with REDIportal
+- RNA editing databases and REDIportal - Pietro D'Addabbo (UNIBA)

+Introduction to biological databases for RNA editing and practice with REDIportal

-RNA editing detection by REDItools - Adriano Fonzino (UNIBA) Theoretical and practical Introduction to the REDItools package
+- RNA editing detection by REDItools - Adriano Fonzino (UNIBA)

+Theoretical and practical Introduction to the REDItools package

 <b>Day 3</b>

-Using REDItools and REDIportal to profile RNA editing - Claudio Lo Giudice (UNIBA) Theoretical introduction to computational workflows for identifying RNA editing events from  RNAseq data.
+- Using REDItools and REDIportal to profile RNA editing - Claudio Lo Giudice (UNIBA)

+Theoretical introduction to computational workflows for identifying RNA editing events from  RNAseq data.

-De novo detection of RNA editing sites by RNAseq data - Claudio Lo Giudice (UNIBA) Practical session in which participants will put hands on data and tools to detect de novo RNA editing sites in transcriptomic data.
+- De novo detection of RNA editing sites by RNAseq data - Claudio Lo Giudice (UNIBA)

+Practical session in which participants will put hands on data and tools to detect de novo RNA editing sites in transcriptomic data.

-Profiling known RNA editing events in RNAseq experiments - Alessandro Silvestris (UNIBA) Practical session in which participants will apply REDItools and REDIportal to analyse known  RNA editing events (including methods for differential RNA editing)
+- Profiling known RNA editing events in RNAseq experiments - Alessandro Silvestris (UNIBA)

+Practical session in which participants will apply REDItools and REDIportal to analyse known  RNA editing events (including methods for differential RNA editing)